PBoyal20/Game-of-life/README.md

 - If you enter 'y', the simulation will start displaying the generations of cells.
 - Each generation will be displayed on the terminal.
 - The simulation will automatically progress to the next generation.
-- To end the simulation, enter 'y' when prompted to end.
-- If you enter 'n', the simulation will be aborted.

 Note: The simulation runs until the next generation is the same as the current generation.